9200 Sunset: Renovation

 In 2009, architect Stephen Kanner completed a multimillion-dollar overhaul of the project, reorganizing and upgrading the common area space, and enclosing the open-air plaza at street level.
 The re-cladding, re-skinning of the exterior and new glass and glazing was performed by Diamond National Glass.

 Tenants

-9200 Sunset is regarded as one of the "top entertainment office properties" in Los Angeles, and is home to many companies from the entertainment industry, including Ford Models, Abrams Artists, AtEntertainment and Media Talent Group, among others.
+9200 Sunset is regarded as one of the "top entertainment office properties" in Los Angeles, and is home to many companies from the entertainment industry, including Ford Models, Abrams Artists, Atlas Entertainment and Media Talent Group, among others.
 Mosaic Los Angeles, Sotheby's auction house and Comerica are also listed as tenants.
+During the early 1960s, Lucille Ball Productions was located in the building.

+Darren Star Productions has its offices on the 4th floor of the building.

-Innovative Dining Group’s BOA Steakhouse opened its flagship restaurant in the Spring of 2009 at the street level, which feature 13000 ft2 of indoor and outdoor patio dining space in the former open-air plaza.
+Innovative Dining Group's BOA Steakhouse opened its flagship restaurant in the Spring of 2009 at the street level, which feature 13000 ft2 of indoor and outdoor patio dining space in the former open-air plaza.

 In the spring of 2010, the Soho House opened the West Hollywood branch of their private, members-only club on the top two floors in the Penthouse space which was the Luckman residence.